ImperialCollegeLondon/M40001_lean/src/2021/logic/README.md

 It is a "proof by contradiction" tactic.

+## The `by_cases` tactic

+If `P : Prop` is a true-false statement, then `by_cases hP : P` will turn your goal into two goals, one with a hypothesis `hP : P` and the other with a hypothesis `hP : ¬P`.

 # Sheet 3 cheat sheet

 Here's which tactic to try if you want to use a certain proposition as your next move.

 | Form of proposition | In the goal?       | Hypothesis named `h`?    |
 |---------------------|--------------------|--------------------------|